 Did you know that you can find brilliant fall folaige in Texas?
-Fall colors in Texas are actually easy to find if you know where to look and thankfully, we do!
+Its’ s true, you can enjoy fall in Texas and fall colors in Texas are actually easy to find if you know where to look. !

 Texas is a massive state with quite a bit of diveristy in landscape and foliage.
 Many of the states riparian areas have deciduous trees lining them, and in October and November, they can be simply marvelous as their leaves show off brilliant oranges, reds, and yellows.